Sam-Osian/submission-joss/paper/paper.md

 and policy.
 Governmental and Parliamentary assessments have identified the current system as "under-utilised" for public safety, with no existing mechanisms to track recurring issues [@home_office_hillsborough_2023; @HCJustice2021_CoronerService].
-Families of the deceased have called PFD reports "nothing more than a paper exercise," highlighting how known risks may recur without scrutiny [@IAPDC_2023_pfdimpact].
+Families of the deceased have called PFD reports "nothing more than a paper exercise," highlighting the lack of systematic tracking of coroner concerns [@IAPDC_2023_pfdimpact].

 This underuse is largely driven by a series of practical and technical barriers on the [Courts and Tribunals Judiciary website](https://www.judiciary.uk/prevention-of-future-death-reports/),